 Experimental details

 The pot experiment was conducted during Kharif 2021 and 2022, in factorial completely randomized design setup with four replication at botanical garden greenhouse, Department of Genetic and Plant Breeding, C. P. College of Agriculture, S. D. Agricultural University, Sardarkrushinagar, Banaskantha, Gujarat, India which is situated at 24˚ - 36’ North latitude and 72˚ - 35’ East longitude with an altitude of 175.57 m above mean sea level.
-This region comes in North Gujarat Agro-climatic Zone (AES-IV).
-Four sesame genotypes was selected from screening experiment i.e., two relatively tolerant (GT 2 and Purva 1) and two relatively susceptible (GT 4 and GT 10) genotypes (Pandya, 2020).
-Seeds were grown in soil and vermicompost mixture (1:1), in plastic bags.
-Thirty days after sowing the bags containing seedlings were imposed with waterlogging stress in concrete block for 12, 24, 36 and 48 h.
+This region comes in the North Gujarat Agro-climatic Zone (AES-IV).
+Four sesame genotypes were selected from the screening experiment, i.e., two relatively tolerant (GT 2 and Purva 1) and two relatively susceptible (GT 4 and GT 10) genotypes (Pandya, 2020).
+Seeds were grown in a soil and vermicompost mixture (1:1) in plastic bags.
+Thirty days after sowing, the bags containing seedlings were subjected with waterlogging stress in a concrete block for 12, 24, 36 and 48 h.
 The plants were harvested after each stage of waterlogging and all observations were recorded.

-Morphological traits: Waterlogged sesame plants were uprooted carefully at 12, 24, 36 and 48 h, so that no root damage occurs, washed in tap water to remove soil.
-Plant were divided with help of blade at root shoot junction and observation were recorded.
+Morphological traits: Waterlogged sesame plants were uprooted carefully at 12, 24, 36 and 48 h, so that no root damage occurred, washed in tap water to remove soil.
+Plants were divided with the help of a blade at the root shoot junction and observations were recorded.

-Shoot and Root length (cm): Shoot length (SL) was recorded with help of scale from shoot base to shoot tip.
-Similarly, root length (RL) was recorded by placing scale between base of root to the tip of the root.
-All observation was recorded in three replication and data were averaged.
+Shoot and Root length (cm): Shoot length (SL) was recorded with the help of a scale from the shoot base to the shoot tip.
+Similarly, root length (RL) was recorded by placing a scale between the base of the root to the tip of the root.
+All observation was recorded in three replications and the data were averaged.

-Shoot and root dry weight (g plant-1): Separated root and shoot were placed in the paper envelop and kept in pre set hot air oven at 65 °C, for 24-48 hours or till the constant weight was reached.
-After drying, weight was measure in electronic weight balance.
+Shoot and root dry weight (g plant-1): Separated root and shoot were placed in the paper envelope and kept in pre-set hot air oven at 65 °C, for 24-48 hours or till a constant weight was reached.
+After drying, the weight was measured in an electronic weight balance.

-Root anatomy: Root were harvested after 12, 24, 36 and 48 h of waterlogging, washed two times in tap water and first order lateral root were cut with razor blade.
+Root anatomy: Roots were harvested after 12, 24, 36 and 48 h of waterlogging, washed two times in tap water and first-order lateral roots were cut with a razor blade.
 Root cross sections were placed in safranine dye (0.25g/L) for 5-10 minutes.
-Slides were prepared with root cross section and observed in microscope at 10X.
-The images were captured and traits like aerenchyma area (AA), number of lacunae (NL), xylem vessel area (XVA), total stele area (TSA), total cortex area (TCA) and root cross sectional area (RCSA) were recorded using Root scan 2.0 (Burton et al., 2012).
+Slides were prepared with root cross-section and observed in a microscope at 10X.
+The images were captured and traits like aerenchyma area (AA), number of lacunae (NL), xylem vessel area (XVA), total stele area (TSA), total cortex area (TCA) and root cross-sectional area (RCSA) were recorded using Root scan 2.0 (Burton et al., 2012).

-Biochemical traits in root: Superoxide dismutase (SOD), Catalase (CAT) and Alcohol dehydrogenase (ADH) activity of root traits after 12, 24, 36 and 48 hour of waterlogging was recorded as per the protocol of Dhindsa et al. (1981), Aebi et al. (1984), Hanson and Jacobson (1984) respectively.
+Biochemical traits in root: Superoxide dismutase (SOD), Catalase (CAT) and Alcohol dehydrogenase (ADH) activity of root traits after 12, 24, 36 and 48 hours of waterlogging were recorded as per the protocol of Dhindsa et al. (1981), Aebi et al. (1984), Hanson and Jacobson (1984), respectively.

-Statistical analysis: The statistical analysis of the data was carried out using factorial completely randomized design for determining the significance of difference among the genotypes means and to draw valid conclusions, the data obtained by various observations were subjected to statistical analysis by ANOVA (Panse and Sukhatme, 1978)
+Statistical analysis: The statistical analysis of the data was carried out using a factorial completely randomized design for determining the significance of differences among the genotypes' means and to draw valid conclusions, the data obtained by various observations were subjected to statistical analysis by ANOVA (Panse and Sukhatme, 1978)

 Results